What are bifocal glasses?

 Types of bifocal lenses

-What are bifocal glasses?
-D Segment Lens
+D Segment Bifocal Lens

-Also known as a ‘straight-top’ or ‘flat-top’ section, this type of bifocal lens has a D shaped segment (“seg” for short.)
+Also known as a ‘straight-top’ or ‘flat-top’ section, this type of bifocal lens has a D-shaped segment (“seg” for short).

 The D-seg is positioned in the lower section of the lens and blends relatively well into the lower half of the lens.
 Like all bifocals, this small segment is responsible for correcting close-reading within 35cm.